William John Dieter: Doolittle Raid

-As noted in the letter, Dieter was originally interred at Shipu, China by Chinese civilians near the site of the crash.
+As noted in the letter, Dieter was originally interred at Shantou, China by Chinese civilians.
 His body was returned to the States for reburial after interment at Schofield Barracks, Mausoleum #2 in Oahu, Hawaii.
 In 1949, his body was relocated permanently to Golden Gate National Cemetery.

 Legacy

 The Doolittle Raid is viewed by historians as a major morale-building victory for the United States.
 Although the damage done to Japanese war industry was minor, the raid showed the Japanese that their homeland was vulnerable to air attack, and forced them to withdraw several front-line fighter units from Pacific war zones for homeland defense.
 More significantly, Japanese commanders considered the raid deeply embarrassing, and their attempt to close the perceived gap in their Pacific defense perimeter led directly to the decisive American victory at the Battle of Midway in June 1942.

 When asked from where the Tokyo raid was launched, President Roosevelt coyly said its base was Shangri-La, a fictional paradise from the popular novel Lost Horizon.
 In the same vein, the U.S. Navy named one of its Essex-class fleet carriers the USS Shangri-La.